named-data/NDN-CCL-API/security/certificate-v2.rst

 :Returns:

-    True if must be fresh, otherwise false.
-If not specified, the default is true.
+    True if the beginning of the validity period is less than or equal to time and time is less than or equal to the end of the validity period.